 The health and well-being of our team, clients, visitors, and vendors is of the utmost importance to us.
 GDH has been actively monitoring and tracking the impact of COVID-19, the coronavirus, through a myriad of sources including the U.S. Centers for Disease Control and Prevention, and the World Health Organization.
 As the situation continues to unfold, we are keenly focused on our preparedness efforts to maintain a work environment that is safe and to continue to sustain our business operations.

-Security, safety and integrity of business operations are integral to our services.
+Security, safety, and integrity of business operations are integral to our services.
 GDH has a robust Business Continuity & Disaster Recovery Plan (BCDR Plan) in place to ensure that we have a process and plan for assessing these very types of situations.
-We are prepared to adjust and respond to minimize the impact from this ever-changing situation while prioritizing the well-being and safety of our employees.
+We are prepared to adjust and respond to minimize the impact of this ever-changing situation while prioritizing the well-being and safety of our employees.

 FREQUENTLY ASKED QUESTIONS